Ashiatsu Contraindications: Updated as of 6/2/2015 & again on 4/6/2019

 - Heavy menstrual cramping or abnormal flow cycle

 - Acute intense pain that does not subside

 - Numbness or tingling in any area.

-Now that I’ve probably scared you: don’t worry about it, just be honest and let us know BEFORE your appointment starts.
+Now that I’ve probably scared you: don’t worry about it, just be honest and let us know BEFORE your appointment starts, and keep the feedback going during the session so that we can have an instant-replay form of communication to make sure our pressure is on point, safe and tolerable for your needs.
 Ashiatsu Contraindications are defined to help protect you while on the massage table.
 Please have a safe summer and just have fun!

 Heeling Sole Barefoot Massage – http://www.HeelingSole.com